vals5/vals5/README.md

 ## 👋 Hi there, I'm Valentina

-🌎 Find me around the web on [Linkedin]
+🌎 Find me around the web on[LinkedIn](https://www.linkedin.com/in/valentina-sosa-3174a0208/) 📧 Email: valeens12@gmail.com

 👩🏽‍💻 Some technologies I use